joakim/calendar/README.md

 - Based on the Persian [Solar Hijri calendar](https://en.wikipedia.org/wiki/Solar_Hijri_calendar), in turn based on the [Jalali calendar](https://en.wikipedia.org/wiki/Jalali_calendar) of AD 1079 <sup>([note 1](#notes))</sup>
   - With roots in the [Zoroastrian calendar](https://en.wikipedia.org/wiki/Zoroastrian_calendar) and possibly the [Egyptian calendar](https://en.wikipedia.org/wiki/Egyptian_calendar) <sup>([note 2](#notes))</sup>
 - The year begins at the [northward equinox](https://en.wikipedia.org/wiki/March_equinox) at the [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian) (UTC)
-- 360 common days, reflecting a full circle
+- 360 common days, reflecting a full circle (5 or 6 intercalary days)
-  - Plus 5 or 6 intercalary/epogamenal days
-- Divided into 4 quarters, each of 91 days
+- 4 quarters of 91 days (1 intercalary and 90 common days)
-  - 1 intercalary day
-  - 90 common days
-    - Divided into 2, for a total of 8 * 45-day "months" per year
+- 8 "months" of 45 days
-    - Grouped 3 * 3, for a total of 40 * 9-day "weeks" per year
+- 40 "weeks" of 9 days (grouped 3 * 3)
-- The remaining 1 or 2 days at the end of the year are intercalary transition days
+- 1 or 2 intercalary transition days at the end of the year
 - Proposed epoch is the beginning of the human era (10 001 BC)

 **Essentially, the Persian calendar with a different meridian, different division of the year and a different epoch.**